Stockton Farm Accident Lawyer

 However, the compensation obtained through a workers compensation claim will tend to be less than the recovery available in a personal injury lawsuit based on negligence.
 I often explore the prospect of bringing a worker's compensation claim against an injury victim's employer and a third-party civil lawsuit against other responsible individuals or entities.
 This approach can permit an injured worker to seek types of compensation that are not awarded through the worker’s compensation system, such as loss of consortium, pain and suffering, and punitive damages.Proving an Agricultural Accident Personal Injury Claim

 If you do not work for an agricultural employer but you are injured in a farm accident, your claim falls outside the worker’s compensation system, so you are not barred by the “exclusive remedy” rule.
 While a non-employee who is injured on a farm does not face the limited scope of recovery available through the worker’s compensation system, the fault of the defendant usually will need to be established.
 Generally, you must introduce evidence that indicates the responsible parties’ failure to exercise reasonable care to prevent foreseeable injury was a substantial factor in causing you harm.

 Farm injury cases often involve highly specialized and technical issues, so your Stockton farm accident lawyer might retain experts with specialized knowledge.
 The expert can provide information regarding the standard of care that the defendant should have exercised and explain how failure to comply with this standard caused your injuries.
-Your lawyer also will introduce evidence to prove your damages, which might include some or all of the following:
+Your injury lawyer also will introduce evidence to prove your damages, which might include some or all of the following:

 - Medical expenses and hospitalization